-A thermal control sensor monitors the CPU temperature in real time and will turn on the thermal control fan whenever the CPU temperature exceeds a user-defined threshold.
-The overheat circuitry runs independently from the CPU.
-Once it detects that the CPU temperature is too high, it will automatically turn on the thermal fan control to prevent the CPU from overheating.
-The onboard chassis thermal circuitry can monitor the overall system temperature and alert the user when the chassis temperature is too high.
+A thermal control sensor in the BMC monitors the CPU temperature in real time and will turn on the thermal control fan whenever the CPU temperature exceeds a user-defined threshold in IPMI settings.
+When the CPU temperature becomes too high, thermal fan control will be automatically turned on to prevent the CPU from overheating.